Umm Isa bint Musa al-Hadi

-Her uncle, caliph Harun al-Rashid had nominated his two elder sons Al-Amin and al-Ma'mun as Heir.
+Her uncle, caliph Harun al-Rashid had nominated his two elder sons Al-Amin and al-Ma'mun as heir.

 Already in 792, Harun had Muhammad receive the oath of allegiance (bay'ah) with the name of al-Amin ("The Trustworthy"), effectively marking him out as his main heir, while Abd Allah was not named second heir, under the name al-Maʾmūn ("The Trusted One") until 799.
 Her husband al-Ma'mun became caliph after the death of her cousin and brother-in-law al-Amin.
 In 813, al-Amin was beheaded, and al-Maʾmūn became the undisputed Caliph.

 Family

-Umm Isa was related to the Abbasid ruling House both maternally and paternally.
+Umm Isa was related to the Abbasid ruling House paternally.
 She was contemporary to several Abbasid caliphs, Abbasid prince and Princesses.